openhab/openhab-android/CONTRIBUTING.md

 discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

-### Discuss your design on the mailing list
+### Discuss your design on the community forum

-We recommend discussing your plans [in the issue tracker](https://github.com/openhab/openhab.android/issues?labels=enhancement&page=1&state=open) before starting to code - especially for more ambitious contributions.
+We recommend discussing your plans on the [community forum](https://community.openhab.org) before starting to code - especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give feedback on your design, and maybe point out if someone